Getting to know the program

 The well-being plan includes, but is not limited to specific actions and support available to keep young people safe, processes to report harm, and clarity on expectations young people can have of each other, partners involved and the general public.

-FYA and our partners are required to have Working With Childrens’ Checks and adhere to a comprehensive set of safeguarding policies and legislative requirements.
+FYA and our partners are required to have Working With Children Checks (Blue cards) and adhere to a comprehensive set of safeguarding policies and legislative requirements.

 What inclusion and accessibility support is available?